StygianLiege/MTG-Inventory/mtgi-v2/README.md

 The application will be found at `http://localhost:3000/`.

-The inventory will be empty at first, click 'Add Card' to navigate to the 'New Card' form.

-Fill in the required information for each card.
+The Inventory is your collection of cards.

+It will have some sample cards at first.

+To delete a card, click on the card from the Inventory list, and then click the 'Delete' button at the bottom of the card information.

+To add new cards, click 'Add Card' and fill in the required information.

+When ready, hit 'Submit'.

+Your new card will now be in the Invetory.

-Watch your collection grow.
+Add more cards and watch your collection grow.

 Some stretch features to watch out for: